 If your business accepts cash as payment for goods or services then you will understand the need for the secure handling and storage of that cash on your premises.

-Utilising a money safe on your premises certainly secures your cash so it is not at risk of theft and it also creates a safe work environment that reduces opportunities for staff fraud.
-A locked money safe prohibits unauthorised access with its materials and construction providing assurance on its ability to withstand attack.
+Utilising a money safe on your premises certainly secures your cash so it is not at risk of theft but it also creates a safe work environment while simultaneously reducing opportunities for staff fraud.
+A locked money safe prohibits unauthorised access - with its materials and construction providing assurance of its ability to withstand attack.

 It’s advisable to start your search either looking at popular brands and models to decide which manufacturer and safe model might best meet the needs of your business or deciding on a size and format to filter manufacturers’ offerings against.

 Of course, if you currently utilise a cash in transit company for your cash collections then you could also speak with them about what they recommend.

 Our Top Tip – ensure you are aware of the internal dimensions of your selected money safe – the very nature of a safe's construction means that the thickness of the materials used can be significant, dramatically reducing the internal space (litres) available for storage.